-- Peel a large orange sweet potato and dice into small cubes.
+- Peel a large orange sweet potato and dice it into small cubes.

 - Place the sweet potato cubes into a steamer and cook for 15 minutes or until the cubes are soft and easy to smash into a puree.

-- If you don't have a vegetable steamer you can place the sweet potato cubes in a microwave safe bowl, cover with a plate and microwave 5-6 minutes until soft.
-Note that microwave cooking will remove the nutritional value of sweet potato and it is not the method I recommend.
+- If you don't have a vegetable steamer, you can place the sweet potato cubes in a microwave-safe bowl.
+Cover it with a plate and microwave 5-6 minutes until soft.
+Note that microwave cooking will remove the nutritional value of sweet potato.
+It is not the method I recommend.

 - Mash the sweet potato cubes into a puree using a fork or potato masher.

-- Carefully weight 12 oz (350 g) of sweet potato puree or 1 1/3 cup of puree.
-If you use cups make sure you pack the puree very well in the cups to ensure the measurement is precise.
+- Carefully weigh 12 oz (350 g) of sweet potato puree or 1 1/3 cup of puree.
+If you use cups, make sure you pack the puree very well in the cups to ensure the measurement is precise.

 - Add in chocolate chips and pulse 2-3 times to incorporate into the batter.
 Keep some chips to sprinkle on top of the brownie before baking if desired.

 - Transfer the brownie batter onto the prepared brownie pan.
 Sprinkle the extra chocolate chips now if you kept some of them.